alsaeedfayed/CSS-SASS__ADVANCED/README.md

-# CSS-SASS__ADVANCED
+in this practice i demonestrate my skills in sass 7-1 pattern for structuring sass components.

-CSS/SASS__ADVANCED
+clone the code then npm i --legacy-peer-deps

-in this practice i demonestrate my skills in html/scss
+run the project ng s -o